swannodette/swannodette.github.com/_posts/2013-12-17-the-future-of-javascript-mvcs.md

 [Backbone.js](http://backbonejs.org) without hand optimization from the user.
 Om itself is built upon the absolutely wonderful [React](http://facebook.github.io/react/) library from Facebook.
-If you haven't checked it out before please give it another look, I recommend [watching this video from JSConf EU 2013] (http://2013.jsconf.eu/speakers/pete-hunt-react-rethinking-best-practices.html).
+If you haven't checked it out before, I recommend [watching this video from JSConf EU 2013] (http://2013.jsconf.eu/speakers/pete-hunt-react-rethinking-best-practices.html).
 Interestingly because of immutable data Om can deliver even better results